semantic-flow/sflo/documentation/mesh-resource.node-component.flow-shot.snapshot.md

 ## Disambiguation

-- a version snapshot is an addressable resource;
+- a snapshot is an addressable resource;
 - it is differentiated from the concept of a [[facet.flow.unversioned]] in that a versioned flow is a flow that has never had a version.